heroku/webapp-runner/README.md

-# Tomcat Runner
+# Webapp Runner

-Tomcat runner is designed to allow you to launch an exploded or compressed war that is on your filesystem into a tomcat container with a simple `java -jar` command.
+Webapp runner is designed to allow you to launch an exploded or compressed war that is on your filesystem into a tomcat container with a simple `java -jar` command.

 ## Usage

 ### Clone and Build

-    git clone git@github.com:jsimone/tomcat-runner.git
+    git clone git@github.com:jsimone/webapp-runner.git
     mvn package

 ### Execute

-    java -jar target/tomcat-runner.jar path/to/my/project
+    java -jar target/webapp-runner.jar path/to/my/project

 or

-    java -jar target/tomcat-runner.jar myProject.war
+    java -jar target/webapp-runner.jar myProject.war

 ### Help

-    java -jar target/tomcat-runner.jar help
+    java -jar target/webapp-runner.jar help

 Prints out all arguments accepted

 ## Using with Maven in your project

-You can use the Maven dependency plugin to download tomcat-runner as part of your build.
+You can use the Maven dependency plugin to download webapp-runner as part of your build.
 This will eliminate the need for any external dependencies other than those specified in your build to run your application.

 ### pom.xml